 Sacramento to Roseville Third Track Project: A project to increase Capitol Corridor train service to and from Roseville

 The Capitol Corridor passenger rail service is managed by the Capitol Corridor Joint Powers Authority (CCJPA) and provides a critical link between the Sacramento mega region and the San Francisco Bay Area.
-Since service began in 1991, ridership has grown to make the Capitol Corridor the third busiest passenger rail service in the United States.
+Since service began in 1991, ridership has grown to make the Capitol Corridor one of the busiest passenger rail services in the United States.
 Expansion of service on the east end of the corridor between Roseville and Sacramento has been a part of the overall Business Plan since the late 90’s.